-New Jersey statutes concerning the commercial driver's license contain a laundry list of situations for which the MVC will suspend a CDL.
+New Jersey statutes concerning commercial driver's licenses contain a laundry list of situations for which the MVC will suspend a CDL.
 The table that follows lists suspension periods that correspond to the various violations.
 The information in this table, however, is only a synopsis of the statutes themselves.
 The statutes themselves provide more complete information.

 |Statute||Description of Event||Length of Suspension|

 |N.J.S.
 39:3-10.20a(1)||DUI (N.J.S.
 39:4-50) in a commercial vehicle||1 to 3 years|

 |N.J.S.
 39:3-10.20a(2)||Leaving the scene of an accident, N.J.S.
 39:4-129, in a commercial vehicle||1 to 3 years|

 |N.J.S.
 39:3-10.20a(3)||Using a commercial vehicle in the commission of any crime||1 to 3 years|

 |N.J.S.
 39:3-10.20a(4)||Refusal to take a breath test, N.J.S.
 39:4-50.2, in a commercial vehicle||1 to 3 years|

 |N.J.S.
 39:3-10.20a(5)||Operating a commercial vehicle during period that CDL or driver's license refused, or not valid||1 to 3 years|